timtadh/hackthology/hackthology/content/blog/linear-hashing-2.md

 In the [last post]({filename}linear-hashing.md) I described how linear hashing works.
 If you haven't read it yet, you should go read it first.
-I can wait, this post presents a new implementation which is a lot simpiler than the disk based version refrenced in the last post.
+I can wait, this post presents a new implementation which is a lot simpler than the disk based version referenced in the last post.

 In the demonstration version (that would be this one) I represent the buckets as binary search trees.
 If I had been a bit more ambitious I would have represented